-Many people wonder if they’re able to enjoy sailing the Whitsundays without any boating experience.
+Many people wonder if they’re able to enjoy sailing the Whitsundays on a bareboat without any boating experience.
 The short answer is yes, but it helps to do some research and a little preparation.

-In this post, we’ve compiled suggestions on how you can prepare for a Whitsundays sailing adventure and what support you can expect.
-We’ll give you tips from our sales and operations team, details on our sail guide service and interview a recent guest on how he found sailing the Whitsundays for the first time.
+In this post, we’ve compiled suggestions on how you can prepare for a Whitsunday sailing adventure and what support you can expect.
+We’ll give you tips from our sales and operations team, details on our sail guide service and interview a family who sailed with us without any previous experience.

 All guests, no matter what their boating experience, are given a 3-4 hour training session before they take their vessel out to the islands.